What You Should Know About California Wrongful Termination Law

 - Despite the flexibility of California’s at-will employment laws, there are scenarios in which it is unlawful to terminate an employee.
 This includes firing someone in a protected class such as race, gender, sex, disability, religion, or political affiliation.
 Firing a worker for requesting time off, taking medical leave, or taking leave under the federal Family and Medical Leave Act is also an example of unlawful termination.
 Firing someone because he or she reported a violation of the law, or for reasons that go against public policy, also qualify as wrongful termination in California.

 Breach of Contract Could Be Wrongful Termination

 - In some cases, California’s at-will laws don’t apply to employees.
 There are contracts between employers and workers that could limit the employer’s ability to fire a worker at will.
 In these cases, employees might be able to argue wrongful termination if the employer had no reason to fire them.
 Legal reasons to terminate contracted employees include the employee willfully breaching a contract, habitually neglecting his/her employment duties, or being unable to perform duties.
 Verbal and written contracts qualify under state laws.

 - The best way to protect your rights is to talk to a lawyer as soon as your employer terminates you .
 Losing your job can have far-reaching consequences for your personal and professional lives.

-Talking to an attorney can give you the most important information about your situation, as well as help you learn what to do.
+Talking to a Los Angeles wrongful termination attorney can give you the most important information about your situation, as well as help you learn what to do.
 If you have enough evidence, you could be eligible to recover damages against your employer and even get your job back.
 Call (310) 553-5630 or visit our website to get in touch with The Law Office of Omid Nosrati today.